soerinegerlich/high_arctic_arthropod_phenology_manuscript/README.md

 All code provided for data preparation and analysis is licensed under a MIT License.
 In accordance with the license the code is available to be shared and adapted, but we would appreciate attribution to the authors, e.g. through citation of the above manuscript, and indications where changes were made.
 Although not mandatory, we additionally suggest that code users contact and collaborate with contributors should the code form a substantial proportion of a particular publication or analysis.

 # Data preparation and clean up
-The data preparation, cleaning and assembly scripts can be found here:
+All data (raw as well as cleaned and prepared) can be found here:

 ```
 /Data/phenology_data